 - All members of the school community should be aware of behavioural expectations and the relevant policies, and agree to them as fair and reasonable.
-These will be made readily available to read and general expectations will be displayed in classrooms and around the school. - Polite and considerate behaviour is to be maintained by all around the school, both in and out of the classroom. - Offensive or insulting language is not to be used in any circumstances, deliberately or otherwise. - Each pupil receives the necessary behavioural support according to their specific needs. - Bullying (and cyber bullying) is not tolerated and pupils should report any case of bullying they experience or observe to school staff. - Pupils are expected to show good behaviour in the classroom, not distracting themselves or others from important learning. - Staff will lead by example and model their conduct in line with the school's standards. - To keep the pupils and staff safe, the executive head teacher will utilise their powers to search or use reasonable force in order to keep individuals from harming, or further harming, themselves or others.
-Please refer to DFE guideline on the use of Reasonable Force https://tinyurl.com/y8fu9jgz - Everyone in the Moss Hall Junior school community should understand that the school's emphasis is on encouraging and praising good behaviour and supporting individuals who are struggling to meet the expected behavioural standards.
+These will be made readily available to read and general expectations will be displayed in classrooms and around the school. - Polite and considerate behaviour is to be maintained by all around the school, both in and out of the classroom.
+Children move quietly in the buildings supported by consistently calm and confident adult behaviour. - Offensive or insulting language is not to be used in any circumstances, deliberately or otherwise. - Each pupil receives the necessary behavioural support according to their specific needs.
+We believe in teaching children our behaviour expectations and will rehearse and practice these , as with other learning - Bullying (and cyber bullying) is not tolerated and pupils should report any case of bullying they experience or observe to school staff. - Pupils are expected to show good behaviour in the classroom, not distracting themselves or others from important learning. - Staff will lead by example and modelling calm, consistent and confident adult behaviour - To keep the pupils and staff safe, the executive head teacher will utilise their powers to search or use reasonable force in order to keep individuals from harming, or further harming, themselves or others.
+Please refer to DFE guideline on the use of Reasonable Force https://tinyurl.com/y8fu9jgz - Everyone in the Moss Hall school community should understand that the school's emphasis is on encouraging and praising good behaviour and supporting individuals who are struggling to meet the expected behavioural standards.

-This written statement, and the policies that are influenced by it, applies to all pupils and staff inside and outside of school, when acting as ambassadors, when engaged in extra-curricular activities, such as educational trips and visits (residential and non-residential) and when being educated as a member of Moss Hall Junior School.
+This written statement, and the policies that are influenced by it, applies to all pupils and staff inside and outside of school, when acting as ambassadors, when engaged in extra-curricular activities, such as educational trips and visits (residential and non-residential) and when being educated as a member of Moss Hall Schools Federation.